AguaClara/String-Digester/Report_Draft2.md

 Trickling filters have a relatively low residence time, which the team should plan to maintain in future designs.
 Hinton and Stensel measured residence time per unit length of between 30 and 40 sec/m with dye tests.
 Their predicted residence times, calculated from laminar flow theory, were closer to about 15 sec/m.
 The authors attributed this discretion to "dye sorption and desorption by the biofilm."
 In either case, the residence time for a 5 meter deep trickling filter would be well under 5 minutes. [(Hinton and Stensel 1991).](https://ac.els-cdn.com/0043135491901179/1-s2.0-0043135491901179-main.pdf?_tid=e8d2db22-8e0f-4d3c-a421-352ef74e6f5e&acdnat=1540500088_4808114af12660c061fbd139ac0fbd33)

+[Some similiar problems with first draft: Some literature were usually provided at the end of the paragraph.
+Also, you need more logical transitions to make this part more readable.
+Some paragraphs are disjointed. ]

 ### Biofilm
 A component of the string digester that is crucial to its success is the biofilm.
 "A biofilm is an assemblage of microbial cells that is irreversibly associated (not removed by gentle rinsing) with a surface and enclosed in a matrix of primarily polysaccharide material." [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) Biofilm attachment is a complex process regulated by diverse characteristics of the growth medium, substratum, and cell surface.
 Biofilm on trickling filters are composed of a variety of organisms and are typically enclosed in a polysaccharide.
 The biofilm matrix may also contain mineral crystals, corrosion particles, and clay or silt particles.
 Biofilms in wastewater systems are often highly complex [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/)